Spring bloom: Alternative mechanisms

+The role of eddies in the onset of the North Atlantic spring bloom

+A 2012 study showed that the onset of the North Atlantic bloom is due to eddies.
+Eddies, or circular currents of water, are ubiquitous throughout the world’s ocean and play an important role in ocean mixing.
+In the North Atlantic, surface water is colder and denser farther north and warmer and lighter in the south.
+This sets up a horizontal density gradient.
+Earth’s rotation maintains this gradient by preventing the dense water from slipping underneath the light water.
+Eddies, however, can mix dense water underneath the lighter water, setting up a vertical stratification that limits the depth of vertical mixing (leading to a shallower mixed layer).

+Mechanisms that limit the depth of vertical mixing can be referred to as ‘restratifying mechanisms’ (e.g. eddies, solar heating), which compete against mechanisms that increase vertical mixing (and deepen the mixed layer).
+This includes convection and down-front winds.
+Convection is strongest in the winter when surface cooling is strongest.
+Convection increases the depth of vertical mixing, which can move phytoplankton away from the light they need to grow.

+When convection weakens and wind switches direction in the spring, the re-stratifying effect of eddies becomes dominant.
+Phytoplankton are trapped closer to the surface, increasing their exposure to light.
+This spurs phytoplankton growth, leading to the onset of the North Atlantic spring bloom 20-30 days earlier than would occur with thermal stratification alone.

 Northward progression

 At greater latitudes, spring blooms take place later in the year.
 This northward progression is because spring occurs later, delaying thermal stratification and increases in illumination that promote blooms.
 A study by Wolf and Woods (1988) showed evidence that spring blooms follow the northward migration of the 12 °C isotherm, suggesting that blooms may be controlled by temperature limitations, in addition to stratification.

 At high latitudes, the shorter warm season commonly results in one mid-summer bloom.
 These blooms tend to be more intense than spring blooms of temperate areas because there is a longer duration of daylight for photosynthesis to take place.
 Also, grazing pressure tends to be lower because the generally cooler temperatures at higher latitudes slow zooplankton metabolism.